Last Updated on April 9, 2026 by Emma Fajcz | Published: March 14, 2019

 Romans are not huge seafood eaters.
 Nor are they as particular about fish seasonality as, say, Venetians, who have certain species which are literally only available a few hours a year.
 However, shellfish are generally at their plumpest in winter, like tiny flat-shell clams or red shrimp, begging to be served for a traditional Roman Christmas Eve dinner.
 In the summer, as people flock to the seaside, the taste is more for whole fish like bass, or for a classic treat: fried calamari.

 The winter is usually filled with rich stews of oxtail, or the pan-Italian favorite of tortellini in meat broth.
 In summer, the fare tends to be lighter, like pollo con i peperoni—chicken stewed with white wine, tomato and tons of fresh bell peppers.
-The true iconic “seasonal” meat of Rome, though, is abbacchio.
-This is a baby lamb, about 15 pounds of pink meat, historically eaten during the spring birthing season.
-Now, it’s the meat to eat for Easter, as common as turkey for American Thanksgiving.

 3. Pastries

 You know Carnevale is near when the bars and pastry shops of Rome fill up with frappe and castagnole.
 The former are crumbly sheets of fried dough, dusted with powdered sugar and sometimes drizzled with chocolate.
 The latter are named after chestnuts (castagne) because of their shape, as they are miniature doughnuts rolled in sugar.
-They’re meant to be indulgently eaten before Lent, and in the few weeks leading up to Carnevale, most pasticcerie in Rome have a glass case full of both, ready to be scooped in paper bags and sold by the kilo.

 4. La Sagra

-There are food festivals, and then there are Le Sagre.
-A sagra is a traditional, religiously-charged celebration (sagra means “sacred”) of a particular food.
-They usually occur outside Rome, in a town or village known for a certain product or dish.
 For example, there’s the Sagra degli Spaghetti all’Amatriciana in Amatrice, celebrating Rome’s favorite tomato-guanciale-cheese pasta in its namesake city.
 In Marino, every fall there’s the Sagra dell’Uva, a wine festival that culminates in the fountains of the city spouting not water, but gallons of local vino rosso.

 5. Days of the Week

-Believe it or not, certain days of the week have certain foods associated with them.
-In Rome, there’s a common saying: “Giovedì gnocchi, Venerdì ceci e baccalà, Sabato trippa.”
-On Thursday, you eat gnocchi, either the standard potato kind or “alla romana,” meaning made with only semolina flour.
-On Friday, the day Catholics traditionally don’t eat meat, you have pasta with chickpeas and a piece of baccalà (salt cod that Romans often baked with tomatoes and olives).
-On Saturday some fresh tripe, stewed tender in tomato sauce and garnished with plenty of mint, black pepper, and pecorino romano.
+- On Saturday some fresh tripe, stewed tender in tomato sauce and garnished with plenty of mint, black pepper, and pecorino romano.
 Now, obviously most Romans don’t follow this at home, but restaurants in Rome frequently do, especially when it comes to homemade gnocchi on Thursday.

-There’s no phrase for Sunday, but it might as well be “morning pastry, evening pizza.”
+- There’s no phrase for Sunday, but it might as well be “morning pastry, evening pizza.”
 Every Sunday morning, the bars and caffès of Rome are full of people.
-They come before and after church, or freshly hungover, to have a cappuccino and a pastry, sit with friends, and let lunch simmer away on the stovestop.
+They come before and after church, or freshly hungover, to have a cappuccino and a pastry, sit with friends, and let lunch simmer away on the stovetop.
 At night, after a day of cooking, many families go out for pizza and beer.